Why is My Home’s Foundation Beginning to Settle?

 WHAT IS UNDERPINNING?

 Foundation support can only be achieved through underpinning.
 Underpinning is the process of modifying an existing foundation system by extending it to, or into, subsurface strata that is deeper and more stable than the near surface soil that supports the existing foundation system.
 Underpinning extends the foundation support to depths that provide greater bearing capacity and/or are less affected by climate and soil conditions.

 If underpinning is properly designed and installed, it will provide the basis for lifting the house or building to a more acceptable elevation and will provide vertical support to prevent the underpinned areas from future settling.

 REPAIR BOWED OR CRACKED BASEMENT WALLS

-Ram Jack is a certified installer of Fortress Stabilization Systems.
-These carbon fiber/Kevlar® grid strap reinforcement systems are designed to stabilize and repair concrete, foundation, and other structures that have fractured or bowed due to soil pressure, water damage or other causes.
+Ram Jack is a certified installer of Fortress Support Systems.
+These carbon fiber/Kevlar® grid strap reinforcement systems are designed to sustain and repair concrete, foundation, and other structures that have fractured or bowed due to soil pressure, water damage or other causes.
 Carbon fiber/Kevlar grid straps are proven to be the best solution on the market today, providing innovative solutions for concrete reinforcement.

 Ram Jack will professionally evaluate your home to determine what settlement issues you may have.
 Our technicians are trained and certified through the Ram Jack training program.
 We will investigate your entire house or structure, not just the areas of visible settlement and cracking.
 Once the settlement has been accurately diagnosed, we will design a service plan with a diagram of your home, pinpointing the locations we recommend installing piers to sustain the foundation.
 We will give the service plan and diagrams to you at the end of the evaluation.